algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/QA/test_cases.md

 ### Test Case 7: Localization

-- **Description**: Verify that the application localize properly the various elements in the supermarket.
+- **Description**: Verify that the application properly localizes the various elements in the supermarket.
 - **Category**: Usability
 - **Criticality**: Medium (🟡)
 - **Procedure**: